Book 2 of the Chainbreaker Series.

 Lady Juniper has to adapt to a new regime and a new role while acting as peacekeeper between the Noxboroughers and the Kas.
 The resistance is massive, and such behaviour is not met with kindness from the stern Kas.
 Her hands are tied, but her heart is bleeding for her people and for her love and she knows that pleasing one means betraying the other.

 The Vasaath is stuck between love and duty, knowing he cannot have both but fighting to retain them all the same.
 Slowly slipping into his dark descent, he tries desperately to keep himself above water.

 Meanwhile, the bloodbath in the North has sent shockwaves across the continent.
 Everyone, from Noxborough to Sunport, knows that a storm is brewing.
 Even the Golden Emperor himself has been warned of the imminent war.
 The Demons have come.

-THE RED SUN follows where THE GREY ONES left off, in a war-town city where faith, duty, and love are stressed to the breaking point.
+THE RED SUN follows where THE GREY ONES left off, in a war-torn city where faith, duty, and love are stressed to the breaking point.
 What shall prevail?

 Rights and disclaimer:

-This book is solely published on Inkitt under the pen name of L. E. Pearson (@LEPearson).
+This book is solely published on Inkitt under the pen name of L. E. Pearson (@LEPearson) and on AO3 under the pen name Kokapoptotenon.
 If you have seen this book on another site, please inform me of this.